Shipping Guide

 Cheapest Way to Ship Electronics

 Fragile and high-value, electronics need careful packaging and insurance coverage.
+Get both right and your per-package cost stays low even as carrier rates climb.

 Quick Answer

-USPS Priority Mail — $8 - $15
+USPS Priority Mail: $8 - $15

 Priority Mail includes $100 of built-in insurance and offers 1-3 day delivery, reducing the time electronics spend in transit and exposed to handling damage.
+Buy it on a discounted label below commercial rates and you keep the speed and coverage while paying well under the retail counter price.

 Shipping Options for Electronics

 Electronics require extra care due to their fragility and high replacement cost.
 Static electricity, impacts, and moisture are the three biggest threats during shipping.
 Anti-static bags, generous bubble wrap, and sturdy double-walled boxes are essential.
 For items worth more than $100, purchasing additional shipping insurance is strongly recommended.
 Many carriers offer declared value coverage, and third-party insurers can be even cheaper for high-value items.
+The other quiet cost is the label itself: retail counter pricing carries a markup on every shipment, and the late-2025 rate increases now in effect (USPS +5.4%, UPS +5.9%, FedEx +5.9%) compound that markup on each package you send.
+Discounted labels below commercial rates blunt those hikes shipment after shipment.

 Electronics Service Cost Comparison